okaanyildiz/react-tailwind-github-finder-app/README.md

 export default UserResults

 ```

 ADDING THE LOADING SPINNER

 1) Inside the layouts folder, create the “assets” folder.
 2) Add a spinner gif inside the assets folder.
 3) Inside the layouts folder create Spinner.jsx
 4) Import the spinner gif into the Spinner.jsx
-5) Make the necessary visual adjustments as the code below.
+5) Make the necessary visual adjustments the way that the code below.

 Spinner.jsx: